-Protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for priority bird, fish, mussel, dragonfly/damselfly and plant species.
-Direct stresses to priority species include the illegal collection of Eastern Box Turtles, stream passage barriers limiting the movement of Northern Brook and American Brook Lampreys and loss of host fish impacting the development of juvenile Elephant-ear and Snuffbox mussels.
+Protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for priority bird, fish, mussel, dragonfly/damselfly, and plant species.
+Direct stresses to priority species include the illegal collection of Eastern Box Turtles and a low connectivity within populations for the Clubshell mussel and Elk River Crayfish.